egr314-team303/asu/index.md

 :star: From the example of our selected product,We found out that Products have longer lifespan, power efficient and power supplies need to be replaceable are really important.

+## Product Requirement

+I have only listed the most important aspects here (importance ranked from P1 to P10, with P10 being the most important).
+The complete product requirement can be found at the above "Complete User Needs and Benchmarking" link.

+Aspects
+1. Product Design
+   * The product will utilize the Microchip microcontroller as the main controller for sensor inputs and motors (P10)
+   * The product will adapt to two (2) sensor inputs connected to the microcontroller (P10)

+2. Functionality
+ * The product will feature a rechargeable battery life of over one (1) hour        （P10）

+3. Interactivity
+* Product should provide more than one action for interacting with visitors.     （P10）
+* Product should have multiple choices in the interaction process for users.  （P10）
+* Product should have multiple outcomes based on previous choices.（P10）

 And here is the user story we collected

 William is a father with two children.
 He wants to give his children an intellectual education of engineers at an early stage.
 He needs a robot that can attract children's attention with interesting performances, and at the same time has monitoring functions (such as temperature, humidity, wind, atmospheric pressure, etc.)